 According to my birth mother Philip J. Taylor of Tell City Indiana was with her the night she believes I was conceived.
-The address written on a piece of note paper to the right given to my birth mother the summer of 1953 supports the fact that Philip J Taylor visited with my mother when the USS Shenandoah, a Navy Destroyer Tender , made its stop in Boston in August of 1953.
-My mothers story of the events that evening support the Philip Taylor biological connection.
-In addition to what I call my “Cocktail Napkin Birth Certificate” I have sixteen genetic matches with descendants of ancestors of Philip Taylor adding to the growing genetic evidence that Philip Taylor was my birth father.
+Her story is supported by what I call my cocktail napkin birth certificate pictured to the right.
+The address written on this note paper was given to my birth mother the night Philip Taylor visited her in August of 1953 and was found among my birth mothers letters after she passed away.
+In addition to my birth mothers story of the events that evening I now have in excess of 20 genetic matches with descendants of ancestors of Philip Taylor adding to the growing genetic evidence that Philip Taylor was my birth father.

 Philip Taylor did not have any children in his later marriage so I hope that perhaps one of Adlai Taylor’s other descendants or other potential genetic cousins from the Albert Taylor or Albert Howell and Uriah Howell families will help me out with the information I need.
 I also hope my existing genetic matches from 23andme,GEDMatch.com , Family Tree DNA, and AncestryDNA will take the time to do a quick check for any Taylor, Covey or Howell connections.